Stox/node-ibapi-addon/README.md

 This addon uses the latest stable Interactive Brokers POSIX C++ API.

-Note:
+Author: Jae Yang - [dchem] (https://github.com/dchem/)

+For direct JavaScript implementation of IB API for Node.js, please visit Pilwon Huh's [node-ib] (https://github.com/pilwon/node-ib).

+### Important
+####Note:
 The inbound messages' are in the order it was received.
 Also, the outbound messages are rate limited to 50 msg/sec as IB requires it.
 Default behavior is that if your outbound rate is greater than that the 51st message will be handled in the next second.

-Author: Jae Yang - [dchem] (https://github.com/dchem/)

-For direct JavaScript implementation of IB API for Node.js, please visit Pilwon Huh's [node-ib] (https://github.com/pilwon/node-ib).

-### Important
+####WARNING:
+If you have legacy code from before 0.2.0, use 0.1.23 if you don't want to migrate your code.

 ### Change Notes: